 Immerse yourself in the culture by perusing the town’s book shops and reading some local literature.
-There are many great bookstores, but Bertrand Books And Music (known as the oldest bookstore in the world) and Ferin Bookstore are both good places to start.
+There are many great bookstores around town to explore.

 There are tons of places around town to hear some great local live music.
 Take to the streets and explore the bars, grab a drink, and soak up the fado and jazz.
 Start in Baixa-Chiado or Bairro Alto and wander on from there.
 You can also ask your hotel or accommodation host for some recommendations.